 Flowers with savory and sour notes inject color and texture to appetizers and salads without turning on the oven.
 Mix feathery or sprouting flowers like flowering dill or chive blossoms into salad greens.
 Alternately pair pea flowers or violas with arugula.
 Either way, add salad dressing at the table to keep delicate petals looking fresh.

 For a stunning cheese board, press small, pliable flowers like nasturtium into goat cheese rounds.
 Or use flowering herbs with long linear stems like flowering basil or thyme blossoms to create movement on a crudité platter.

 A shower of bachelor’s buttons and dianthus flowers top a buttercream cake

 A few well-placed flowers can turn an everyday dessert recipe into a stunner for a special occasion.
 Pair oversized squash blossoms with an olive oil cake, vanilla with rose petals, or a lemon with violets.
 Similarly, create a floral funfetti with tiny petal sprinkles using a mix of petals for a birthday celebration.

-Pair your petal party with a floral invitation that suits your style.
+Pair your petal party with a floral invitation.
 Putnam & Putnam have a Dutch still life photography style while Liberty has preppy prints.
-Fall in love with Nathalie Lété’s painterly style or send a Flyer for laid back brunches or spring picnics.
+Fall in love with Nathalie Lété’s painterly style or send an animated Flyer for laid back brunch or a picnic birthday.